 Students at St Columba's Catholic College will be provided with at least TWO weeks notice of an assessment task in an Assessment Task Notification Sheet.
-This notification sheet will be provided to all students in HARD COPY and must be signed for by each student.
-The Assessment Task will be placed on the class Edmodo page on the same day it is distributed in hard copy to students.
+This notification sheet will be provided to all students on GOOGLE CLASSROOM and must be signed for by each student, this will be either a hard copy or electronically via Google Classroom.